 - At the epilogue of another one, Homer and Marge entered one with the kids inside the trunk.
 To Homer's dismay, Marge did pay for their tickets.

-- In the Ruby-Spears Superman episode "Bonechill", the title villain makes the monsters from a B-Movie shown at a drive-in come to life.
+- In the Ruby-Spears Superman episode "Bonechill", the titular supernatural villain makes the monsters from a B-Movie shown at a drive-in come to life.